KikeVen/python911/_posts/2019-9-26-student_grades_06.md

 ''')
 ```

-When you run the program it should print the results as formated.
+When you run the program it should print the results as formatted.

 ```txt
 +------------------------------------------------+